privateblue/drawing/README.md

 ## Build and run

-You can run the program from SBT by issuing `sbt run`, or you can build it with `sbt assembly`, and then run it with `java -jar target/scala-2.11/drawing.jar`.
+You can run the program using SBT by issuing `sbt run`, or you can build it first with `sbt assembly`, and then run it with `java -jar target/scala-2.11/drawing.jar`.

 ## Dependencies

 DRAWING depends on the [cats](http://typelevel.org/cats/), [scala parser combinators](https://github.com/scala/scala-parser-combinators) and [scalatest](http://www.scalatest.org/) libraries.
 Cats is used for encoding effects (e.g. parser failure, state change etc.) as types, using monads.
-Parser combinators are used for parsing console input into an AST.
-Both these techniques are to increase the modularity and compositionality of the code.
+Parser combinators are used for parsing console input into almost like an AST.
+Both these techniques are to increase the modularity and compositionality of the code, and to provide basis for future extension.